spacemansteve/adsrex/README.md

 # adsrex

-Collection of functional tests for ADS Api and Bumblebee.
+Collection of functional tests for the ADS API and ADS Bumblebee.

 A minimal configuration is necessary, create a `local_config.py` and set the values as described in the `config.py`